Young, Wild & Free: Music video

 The music video for "Young, Wild & Free" was filmed on October 19, 2011, at the Mission Tiki Drive-in Theater in Montclair, California.
 It was directed by Dylan Brown (who also directed Mac & Devin Go to High School), and was produced by Lucy Brown for the Yard Company.
 Snoop Dogg told MTV that the video is about "the celebration of being young, wild, and free – having a good time".
 In the behind-the-scenes video, Wiz Khalifa and Dogg were having fun "driving go-karts, spinning through a zorb, and sliding down a Slip-n-Slide" while being "stoned out of their minds".
 Mars was not seen in this footage, implying that he would not appear in the video.
 It premiered on October 26, 2011, on several MTV channels.

-In the video, Dogg and Khalifa play two students at "N. Hale High School" (a play on the word "inhale").
+In the video, Snoop Dogg and Wiz Khalifa play two students at "N. Hale High School" (a play on the word "inhale").
 A "chilled out" Khalifa and an "easy going" Dogg have a good time at a party, skateboard in a parking lot and drive around it in a "souped-up off-road kart" with several girls.
 They linger "on the hood of a car" with tattooed "hot babes" who play on a Slip-N-Slide.
 Dogg is seen driving his 1967 Pontiac Parisienne.
 The scenes are interspersed with "psychedelic" footage from Mac & Devin Go to High School with a "nerded-out" Khalifa.
 Mars did not appear in the video.